Tagged: Super Bowl

 December 2 in history:

-Quarterback Aaron Rodgers was born on December 2nd, 1983.
+Quarterback Aaron Rodgers was born on this date in 1983.
 Under Coach Mike McCarthy, Rodgers led the Green Bay Packers from a wild card playoff berth to the Super Bowl championship after the 2010 season.

 MARY HAD A LITTLE GUN